Best daily deals

 Close-up shot of the USB-C input on the JBL Flip 5 speaker.

-The speaker charges via USB-C which has orange so you can see it.
+The speaker charges via USB-C, which is orange so you can see it.

-JBL claims that you’ll get 12 hours of constant playback with the JBL Flip 5, and in our testing we got 9 hours and 27 minutes which isn’t bad at all but falls just short of the claimed 12 hours.
+JBL claims that the JBL Flip 5 will provide 12 hours of constant playback.
+In our testing, we got 9 hours and 27 minutes, which isn’t bad at all but falls just short of the claimed 12 hours.
 Still, that’s more than enough for an average day at the beach or a good day hike.

 How does the JBL Flip 5 sound?

 Before you read too much into a heavily smoothed chart, recognize that the Flip 5 is a budget Bluetooth speaker.
-The roll-off at 60Hz is something you’re not only able to ignore completely, but you’d have to live with no matter what speaker you buy for under a few hundred dollars.
-Additionally, as you’re likely going to be using this in less-than-ideal environments: this is merely a ballpark measurement to give you a rough idea about the Flip 5’s performance, and a rough idea only.
-It won’t always be representative of what you’re going to hear, because you’re not going to be listening to this in a sound-dampened or anechoic environment.
-You’re going to listen to it in a room, or a noisy place like the beach, or in a yard.
+The roll-off at 60Hz is something you’re not only able to ignore entirely but have to live with no matter what speaker you buy for under a few hundred dollars.
+Additionally, as you’re likely going to be using this in less-than-ideal environments, this is merely a ballpark measurement to give you a rough idea about the Flip 5’s performance, and a rough idea only.
+It won’t always be representative of what you’re going to hear because you’re not be listening to this in a sound-dampened or anechoic environment.
+You’ll hear it in a room, a noisy place like the beach, or a yard.

 A chart of the frequency response of the JBL Flip 5 showing underemphasis around 1100Hz, and a sharp drop under 100Hz.

-The JBL Flip 5 still sounds good enough for what you’re going to be using it but don’t expect amazing sound.
+The JBL Flip 5 still sounds good enough for the purpose for which you’ll be using it, but don’t expect amazing sound.

-JBL upgraded the driver inside the speaker to give it more of a deeper low end, and the company succeeded from what I could tell.
-JBL’s wireless speakers tend to bump bass notes from middle-C and lower by about 2-8dB.
+JBL upgraded the driver inside the speaker to give it a deeper low end, and the company succeeded, from what I could tell.
+JBL’s wireless speakers tend to bump bass notes from middle-C and lower by about 2-8 dB.
 The Flip 5 follows this trend, and you’ll likely be happy with the sound without too much futzing with any in-app equalizers or junk like that.
 Take it out of the box and start using it.

 Hold up!
 Something’s different: